 The objective of PR1 is to improve the lives of people with dementia and their carers through increasing the quality of care.
 This includes identifying effective ways of ensuring that dementia care research is implemented in various settings, such as hospitals, community, aged care facilities and general practice.
 Applications addressing Aboriginal and Torres Strait Islander Health are encouraged, as are applications targeted at regional and remote community health.

 PR1 will support applications that focus on implementing dementia research into clinical practice and care.
 Applications should focus on translation and implementation of research into care for people living with dementia.
-Applications are encouraged that focus on translating into practice one or more of the Clinical Practice Guidelines and Principles of Care for People with Dementia in Australia.
+Applications are encouraged that focus on translating into practice one or more of the Clinical Practice Guidelines and Principles of Care for People with Dementia.

 In particular, the funded teams’ research outcomes could include:

 - Informing measurement and achievement of improved dementia care

 - Building capacity in a variety of translational and practice settings

 - Informing on the costs of different implementation approaches